 - Isaac Asimov's novel The Gods Themselves was written largely in response to this trope.
 Asimov once heard Robert Silverberg make up an isotope off the top of his head, Plutonium-186.
 When Asimov pointed out that said isotope does not and cannot exist, Silverberg responded "So what?"
 Asimov, who was never one to back down from a challenge (even a self-imposed one) decided to work out under what conditions Plutonium-186 could be possible.
 He concluded that it would have to be in an parallel universe where the laws of Physics behaved differently than they do here (such as the strong force being a lot stronger than it is in our universe).
 He went on to figure out how such a Universe would operate, and eventually developed his ideas into what he considered his most ambitious novel.

 - Many episodes of Star Trek, from each incarnation of the franchise, treat outer space in this manner.
 Why do species that evolved on other planets have telepathic or even godlike powers?
 Because they're from space!
 How does the Negative Space Wedgie take over the minds of the crew, and how do the waterfalls on the paradise planet run backwards?
 They're in space, that's how!

-- In the Spelljammer Dungeons & Dragons setting, the Greek philosophers were right.
+- In the Spelljammer setting for Dungeons & Dragons, the Greek philosophers were right.
 Each solar system is enclosed in an enormous crystal sphere, which has the stars embedded in its inner surface in the form of glowing crystals.
 Spaceships are frequently modified ocean faring vessels.
 Gravity is uniform; even the ships have an intrinsic gravitational field.
 The laws of reality within the spheres themselves are wildly variable, with some being geocentric, while others are Dyson Spheres populated by planet-sized megafauna.
 Inhabited worlds range from regular planets to asteroid fields with their own atmospheres to Flat Worlds on the backs of giant animals.
 Space outside the spheres is a flammable substance called Phlogiston that allows for fast travel between the spheres.